nasaharvest/togo-crop-mask/README.md

 ## Introduction

 This repository contains code and data to generate a crop mask for Togo.
 It was used to deliver a high-resolution (10m) cropland mask in 10 days to help the government distribute aid to smallholder farmers during the COVID-19 pandemic.

 <img src="diagrams/results.jpg" alt="model results" height="400px"/>

 It combines a hand-labelled dataset of crop / non-crop images with a [global database of crowdsourced cropland data](https://doi.pangaea.de/10.1594/PANGAEA.873912) to train a multi-headed LSTM-based model to predict the presence of cropland in a pixel.

+The map can be found on [Google Earth Engine](https://code.earthengine.google.com/5d8ff282e63c26610b7cd3b4a989929c).

 ## Pipeline